highghlow/Documents/TRACKING.md

 ```

 #### How IP Address can be used for tracking
 The server could use a giant lookup table to determine your approximate location based on the source ip.
-This is the main (and the only) reason why [VPN's ↩](#vpn) say that they make your internet anonymous.
+This is the main (and the only) reason why [VPN's ↲](#vpn) say that they make your internet anonymous.

 # VPN